 22. Sisters (1973)

-Grace Collier, a reporter witnesses a murder across the street.
+Grace Collier, a reporter, witnesses a murder across the street.
 Much to her resentment and owing to the racism accusations she had given in her articles before, the police turn out to be unhelpful.
-Grace then accompanies the detectives to search Danielle and Dominique’s apartment, the twin sisters living nearby and to her surprise, Danielle reveals to them that she’s been all alone.
-After being convinced that Danielle is concealing the murder and that dead body is somewhere in the apartment, Grace uncovers that Danielle and Dominique were conjoined twins who had two different personalities.
-During their operation in an attempt to separate them, Dominique died while Danielle survived, but she still retains a part of an unknown persona that is Dominique within her.
-‘Sisters’ was touted to be a tribute to Alfred Hitchcock movies and it rightly falls into the place.
+Grace then accompanies the detectives to search Danielle and Dominique’s apartment, the twin sisters living nearby, and to her surprise, Danielle reveals to them that she’s been all alone.
+After being convinced that Danielle is concealing the murder and that the dead body is somewhere in the apartment, Grace uncovers that Danielle and Dominique were conjoined twins who had two different personalities.
+During their operation, in an attempt to separate them, Dominique died while Danielle survived, but she still retains a part of an unknown persona that is Dominique within her.
+‘Sisters’ was touted to be a tribute to Alfred Hitchcock movies, and it rightly falls into place.

 Read More: Best Buddy Cop Movies of All Time